wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 inclusive design.

-The second response path is method `handleGetSResp()`, which handles the response event from the lower level to an earlier `GETS`.
+The second response path is method `handleGetSResp()`, which handles the response event from the lower level to an earlier `GetS`.
 This method simply transits the state of the directory to `S`, and only inserts new data into the data array opportunistically, meaing that this will happen only if the data entry already exists.
-In the full miss path of `GETS`, this will never happen, as the `GETS` is only sent to the lower level when there is a directory miss, in which case data must also not be present.
+In the full miss path of `GetS`, this will never happen, as the `GetS` is only sent to the lower level when there is a directory miss, in which case data must also not be present.

-Method `handleGetSResp()` also completes the `GETX` request without having to retry the handler itself.
+Method `handleGetSResp()` also completes the `GetX` request without having to retry the handler itself.
 It adds the original requestor as a sharer to the block, and forwards the response event up by calling `sendResponseUp()`.
-At the end of the method, the original `GETS` event object is removed from the MSHR front entry by calling `cleanUpAfterResponse()`.
+At the end of the method, the original `GetS` event object is removed from the MSHR front entry by calling `cleanUpAfterResponse()`.

-Method `handleGetXResp()` may also handle the response for a `GETS` event from the lower level.
+Method `handleGetXResp()` may also handle the response for a `GetS` event from the lower level.
 This will happen if the lower level grants exclusive ownership to the requestor.
 In our case, only the `IS` branch in the switch block is releveant.
-The state will transit to `M` or `E` depending on whether data from the lower level is dirty (I could not see how this is possible, though, because `GETS` will never cause the lower level controller to issue `FetchInv` and hence acquire a dirty block).
+The state will transit to `M` or `E` depending on whether data from the lower level is dirty (I could not see how this is possible, though, because `GetS` will never cause the lower level controller to issue `FetchInv` and hence acquire a dirty block).
 The event forwarded to the requestor can also be `GetSResp` or `GetXResp`, depending on whether the address has any sharer in the upper level or not.

 ##### handleGetX(), Request Path

-Method `handleGetX()` handles `GETX`, and its logic is similar to `handleGetS()`, especially the distinction between full miss and partial miss.
+Method `handleGetX()` handles `GetX`, and its logic is similar to `handleGetS()`, especially the distinction between full miss and partial miss.
 If the access misses the cache, then a directory entry is allocated, and its state transits to `IM`.
-The `GETX` event is also forwarded to the lower level by calling `forwardMessage()`.
+The `GetX` event is also forwarded to the lower level by calling `forwardMessage()`.
 If the access sees a `S` state entry, an upgrade is only needed if the cache is not a last-level cache.
 The upgrade is perfomed by first forwarding the event to the lower level, and then calling `invalidateExceptRequestor()` to invalidate (`INV`) shared copies of the block in the upper level (`FetchInv`).